 Best of all, you can get a 2-bedroom beachfront home for about $250,000.
 If you’re a bit short on money, a one-bedroom studio will run you $150,000 or less.
 Amazing.

 If Belize isn’t quite your style, how about Nicaragua?
 Granada, was founded in 1524 by Spanish conquistador Fransisco Fernandez de Cordoba.
 It’s the oldest colonial city in Nicaragua.
 Its selling features?
 Warm weather, freshwater lake, and a very low cost of living.
 A two-bedroom condo costs about $170,000, while a fully renovated home runs you between $100,000 and $400,000.

 And, if you’re really looking to live on the cheap, a small un-renovated hacienda can be snapped up for $50,000.

 And then there’s Panama.
 Buying property here makes you feel like you’re either a mobster or a wealthy CEO of some kind.
 Prices are stable, with a brand new full-amenity condo on the beach costing less than $300,000.
 If that sounds too good to be true, it might be.

-Panama City beach properties are known to have property title issues because some beaches are nationalised.
+Panama City Beach properties are known to have property title issues because some beaches are nationalized.
 So, always check with a local lawyer and real estate agent first and bring this up before you go looking for properties.

-The Dominican Republic is a favourite spot for honeymoons, but you don’t have to be just married to buy overseas property here.
-The Samana Peninsula offers pristine beaches and whale-watching as well as a rich nightlife.
+The Dominican Republic is a favorite spot for honeymoons, but you don’t have to be just married to buy overseas property here.
+The Samana Peninsula offers pristine beaches and whale-watching as well as rich nightlife.